baygeldin/ws-streamify/README.md

 ```
 $ npm install ws-streamify
 ```
 It has support for Node.js >= 0.12.
-Almost zero dependencies (for browsers, however, it requires polyfills for some Node.js core libraries which is not a problem with webpack of browserify).
+Almost zero dependencies (for browsers, however, it requires polyfills for some Node.js core libraries which is not a problem with webpack or browserify).

 ## Usage
 ```javascript